Existential Angst Keeping you stuck? Start Here

 • Isolation: Angst can trick you into thinking you’re the only one feeling this way.
 (Spoiler Alert: you’re not.)

-But mix that with
+Mix that with

 • Knowing just how close we are to “making mistakes”